marwan-kotb/bookstore-react/README.md

  3. Start the application using the command:
  `npm start`

-This will start the application and open it in your [default browser] at http://localhost:3000.
+This will start the application and open it at http://localhost:3000.

 ## Usage